rdalton1124/Game_engine/Document.md

 #Canvas
 -Not really used by the user.
 Is what actually draws everything to the window.
 Is repainted in the scene's update function

+#General Notes

+- Pong_Test is the file that runs the game.